ajk/clj-gearman/README.md

 (def client

    ; List of job servers you have running.
-   ; Currently only the first one is used.
+   ; Client connects to first server available.
   {:job-servers [{:host "localhost" :port 4730}]

    ; String encoding for input and output.